NATIONALLY RECOGNIZED FEDERAL LAWYERS

 Punishments for Racketeering

 When a defendant is convicted of racketeering, RICO offers much leeway regarding the punishments for various crimes.
 If a defendant is sentenced to prison, their sentence is not allowed to exceed 20 years.
-In addition, any property obtained as a result of illegal activity must be forfeited.
+Additionally, any property obtained as a result of illegal activity must be forfeited.
 Finally, if fines are part of the sentence, they are not allowed to exceed more than twice the amount of proceeds obtained through the defendant’s illegal activities.

 Statute of Limitations